d15rup7or/Labs/Nest/README.md

            End If
        End Function

-` Here we cut the Public Shared Function Encrypt beacuse we don't need it
+` Here we cut the Public Shared Function Encrypt 'cause we don't need it anymore

     Public Shared Function Decrypt(ByVal cipherText As String, _ ByVal passPhrase As String, _